Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-subscriber-for-akka-streams.markdown

   }
 {% endcodeblock %}

-What is now missing is the Publiser that will publish data that came from http request into the akka-stream.
-To do that we need to define ```DataPublisher```. ```DataPublisher``` will be an implementation of ```ActorPublisher``` trait.
+What is now missing is the Publisher that will publish data that came from http request into the akka-stream.
+To do that we need to define ```DataPublisher```.
+It will be an implementation of ```ActorPublisher``` trait.
 It will be receiving data and then it will be publishing those to the next element in the flow.

 {% codeblock lang:scala DataPublisher https://github.com/Zuchos/akka-http-with-steams/blob/master/src/main/scala/pl/zuchos/example/actors/FramePublisher.scala %}
   case class Data(sender: Option[String], body: String)